-Highlands Pacific denies reports of slurry pipeline closure
+Highlands Pacific has denied reports that the slurry pipeline

 “Such articles on these websites are often mischievous, misleading and not based on facts.”